shigeyf/akamai-edgeworkers-response-transform-template/README.md

 Then, `responseProvider()` function will return a response object which contains WHATWG `ReadableStream` object.

-You will finally check the `ReadableStream` obejct which contains your manipulated data which is transformed by your Transformer implementation.
+You will finally check the `ReadableStream` object which contains your manipulated data which is transformed by your Transformer implementation.

 ```typescript